How to Order Your Ohio Driving Record

 Depending on the type of driving record and where you purchase it, your Ohio driving record may provide either a partial or complete outline of your personal OH driving history.
 If you order your driving record directly from the Ohio Bureau of Motor Vehicles, it will contain:

-- Moving infraction convictions.
+- Demerit points and moving infraction convictions.

 Did you know?
 Your personal driving history is a public record.
 Potential employers, insurance providers, and courts of law can all request a copy of your driving history.